 So if you are looking for making quick bucks, let’s get down to immediate sales.

 3. Diaries And Wall Posters – Well, what’s stationery shopping without buying a diary or a journal?
-You can take custom orders and print your poems on diary covers or wall posters for couples, kids and especially emo teenagers.
-And they go on Sale, Sale, Sale!
+You can take custom orders and print your poems on diary covers or wall posters for couples, kids, and especially teenagers

 Yes, you heard me right!